IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/overview.md

 ---
-title: {Platform} Combo Component – {ProductName}
+title: {Platform} Combobox Component – {ProductName}
-_description: {ProductName} Combo component
+_description: {Platform} Combo component provides a powerful input, combining features of the basic HTML input, select, filtering and custom drop-down lists.
+Try it for FREE
-_keywords: {ProductName}, UI controls, {Platform} widgets, web widgets, UI widgets, {Platform}, Native {Platform} Components Suite, Native {Platform} Controls, Native {Platform} Components Library, {Platform} Combo component
+_keywords: {ProductName}, UI controls, {Platform} widgets, web widgets, UI widgets, {Platform}, Native {Platform} Components Suite, Native {Platform} Controls, Native {Platform} Components Library, {Platform} ComboBox component
 mentionedTypes: ['Combo']
 ---

-# {Platform} Combo Overview
+# {Platform} ComboBox Overview

+{Platform} ComboBox is a lightweight editor that enables users to easily select, filter, and group different predefined options in a provided list.
+The component also supports options for {Platform} ComboBox Keyboard navigation, templates to customize how the items, header, and footer are displayed, and allow users to write custom values.

-The {ProductName} Combo component provides a list of options from which users can make a selection.
-It displays all options in a virtualized list of items, meaning the combo box can simultaneously show thousands of records, where one or more options can be selected.
+The {ProductName} Combobox component provides a list of options from which users can make a selection.
+It displays all options in a virtualized list of items, meaning the ComboBox can simultaneously show thousands of records, where one or more options can be selected.
 Additionally, the component features case-sensitive filtering, grouping, complex data binding, custom templates and more.

-## {Platform} Combo Example
+## {Platform} ComboBox Example

 <code-view style="height:320px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"